tomaszkolonko/DeepDIVA/HyperparametersTuning.md

 # Impact of Architectural Features and Pre-training on the Performance of Deep Neural Networks used in the Analysis of Historical Document

-This document provides all the used hyperparameters for the different architectures used in the above mentioned paper.
-All runs have been done with the DeepDIVA framework [DeepDIVA framework](https://github.com/DIVA-DIA/DeepDIVA) We optimized the parameters with [SIGOPT](https://sigopt.com)
+This document provides all the hyperparameters for the different architectures used in the above mentioned paper.
+All runs have been done with the [DeepDIVA framework](https://github.com/DIVA-DIA/DeepDIVA) We optimized the parameters with [SIGOPT](https://sigopt.com)

 ## Hyperparameters for Classification (Style Classification)

-For the Style Classification on the [CLaMM dataset]() we optimized the parameters for the following architectures:
+For the Style Classification task on the [CLaMM dataset]() we optimized the parameters for the following architectures:

 |               | Learning Rate   | Momentum      | weight_decay   | test accuracy |
 |-------------: |:---------------:|:-------------:|:--------------:|:-------------:|